ibrahimunalozdensolition/spektroskopi-analiz/README.md

-# Spektroskopi Sistemi Kullanım Kılavuzu

-## Ana Kontroller (Sol taraftaki yönetim paneli):

-**Start:** Kalibre edilmiş verilerin görüntülenmesi ve grafik ekranlarının oluşması için gereklidir.
-Aynı zamanda veri kayıtları başlatılır.

-**Stop:** Stop tuşuna basılınca verilerin kaydı durdurulur.

-**Calibration:** 4 adet sensörden gelen verilerin kalibrasyonu sağlanır.
-Bu butona basıldığında "Calibration Panel" penceresi açılır.
+# Spectroscopy System User Guide

+## Description

+This advanced spectroscopy analysis application has been specially developed for **Prof. Dr. Uğur Aksu** to meet the requirements of modern analytical chemistry and spectroscopic research.
+The application provides comprehensive data acquisition, real-time analysis, and calibration capabilities for multi-wavelength spectroscopic measurements.

+### Key Features:
+- **Multi-Sensor Support**: Simultaneous data collection from 4 different wavelength sensors (UV 360nm, Blue 450nm, IR 850nm, IR 940nm)
+- **Real-Time Analysis**: Live data visualization and processing with customizable formulas
+- **Advanced Calibration**: Precise calibration system with up to 5-point calibration curves
+- **Data Export**: Professional CSV export functionality for further analysis
+- **Custom Formula Engine**: Create complex mathematical formulas using sensor data
+- **Professional Interface**: User-friendly PyQt5-based interface designed for laboratory use

+This application represents a collaboration between advanced software engineering and analytical chemistry expertise, specifically tailored to support Prof. Dr. Uğur Aksu's research and educational activities in spectroscopic analysis.

+---

+## Main Controllers (Left-side management panel):

+**Start:** Required for displaying calibrated data and creating graph screens.
+Data recording is also initiated.

+**Stop:** When the Stop button is pressed, data recording is stopped.

+**Calibration:** Provides calibration of data from 4 sensors.
+When this button is pressed, the "Calibration Panel" window opens.

-### Calibration Panel (Kalibrasyon Paneli)
+### Calibration Panel

-Calibration butonuna basıldığında açılan bu pencere, spektroskopi sensörlerinin kalibrasyonu için kullanılır.
+This window, which opens when the Calibration button is pressed, is used for calibrating spectroscopy sensors.

-#### Sensor Selection (Sensör Seçimi):
+#### Sensor Selection:
-- **Sensor to Calibrate:** Kalibre edilecek sensörü seçmek için kullanılır
+- **Sensor to Calibrate:** Used to select the sensor to be calibrated
   - UV Sensor (360nm)
   - Blue Sensor (450nm)
   - IR Sensor (850nm)
   - IR Sensor (940nm)
-- **Molecule Name:** Ölçülecek molekülün adı girilir (opsiyonel)
+- **Molecule Name:** Enter the name of the molecule to be measured (optional)
-- **Unit:** Ölçüm birimi girilir (ppm, mg/L, mol/L vb.)
+- **Unit:** Enter the measurement unit (ppm, mg/L, mol/L, etc.)

-#### Calibration Values (Kalibrasyon Değerleri) Tablosu:
+#### Calibration Values Table:
-- **No.:** Kalibrasyon noktası numarası (maksimum 5 nokta)
+- **No.:** Calibration point number (maximum 5 points)
-- **Concentration:** Bilinen konsantrasyon değeri girilir
+- **Concentration:** Enter the known concentration value
-- **Measured Value (V):** Sensörden ölçülen voltaj değeri otomatik olarak görüntülenir
+- **Measured Value (V):** The voltage value measured from the sensor is automatically displayed
-- **Status:** Kalibrasyon noktasının durumu (Waiting/Saved/Loaded)
+- **Status:** Status of the calibration point (Waiting/Saved/Loaded)
-- **Action:** "OK" butonu ile kalibrasyon noktası kaydedilir
+- **Action:** The calibration point is saved with the "OK" button

-#### Control Panel (Kontrol Paneli):
+#### Control Panel:
-- **CALIBRATE:** Minimum 3 nokta kaydedildikten sonra aktif olur, kalibrasyon hesaplamasını yapar
+- **CALIBRATE:** Becomes active after at least 3 points are saved, performs calibration calculation
-- **Clear:** Tüm kalibrasyon verilerini temizler
+- **Clear:** Clears all calibration data
-- **Save:** Kalibrasyon verilerini JSON dosyası olarak kaydeder
+- **Save:** Saves calibration data as a JSON file
-- **Load:** Önceden kaydedilmiş kalibrasyon dosyasını yükler
+- **Load:** Loads a previously saved calibration file
-- **Close:** Kalibrasyon penceresini kapatır
+- **Close:** Closes the calibration window

-#### Kullanım Adımları:
+#### Usage Steps:
-1. Kalibre edilecek sensörü seçin
-2. Molekül adı ve birimini girin
-3. Bilinen konsantrasyon değerini girin
-4. Sensör değeri otomatik olarak güncellenecek
-5. "OK" butonuna basarak noktayı kaydedin
-6. En az 3 nokta için bu işlemi tekrarlayın
-7. "CALIBRATE" butonuna basarak kalibrasyonu tamamlayın

-**Export:** Start butonuna basıldığı andan stop tuşuna basılan ana kadar olan tüm veriler CSV formatında dışa aktarılır ve Excel dosyası ile açılabilir hale getirilir.
+1. Select the sensor to be calibrated
+2. Enter the molecule name and unit
+3. Enter the known concentration value
+4. The sensor value will be updated automatically
+5. Save the point by pressing the "OK" button
+6. Repeat this process for at least 3 points
+7. Complete the calibration by pressing the "CALIBRATE" button

+**Export:** All data from the moment the Start button is pressed until the Stop button is pressed is exported in CSV format and made available for opening with Excel files.

 ## Graph Windows:

-**Raw Data:** Seçilen sensörlerden gelen ham verileri mV cinsinden ekrana yansıtır.

-**Calibrated Data:** Sensörlerden gelen veriler kalibrasyon ekranında yapılan kalibrasyon işlemi sonucunda oluşan işlenmiş verileri gösterir.
+**Raw Data:** Displays raw data from selected sensors on the screen in mV units.

+**Calibrated Data:** Shows processed data resulting from the calibration process performed on the calibration screen for data from sensors.

 ## Real Time Panel:

-4 adet sensörden gelen verileri hem kalibre edilmiş hem de ham şeklinde gösteren panel.

-Tam ekran yapılması durumunda en-boy oranını bozmadan büyüme gösterir.
-Veriler kaydırılabilir formattadır.
-Bu ekranda 4 adet sensör beraber yukarı-aşağı kaydırılabilir, grafiklerin rahat görülümü sağlanır.
+Panel that displays data from 4 sensors in both calibrated and raw formats.

+When made full screen, it grows without distorting the aspect ratio.
+Data is in scrollable format.
+On this screen, 4 sensors can be scrolled up and down together, providing comfortable viewing of the graphs.

 ## Custom Data Generator

-Formül tabanlı veri üretim paneli kullanım şekli:
+How to use the formula-based data generation panel:

-### Kullanım Adımları:
+### Usage Steps:
-1. İlk başta üretmek istediğiniz verinin adını yazınız ve formülünü yazınız.

-### Formül Yazarken Kullanabileceğiniz Operatörler ve Fonksiyonlar:
+1. First, write the name of the data you want to generate and write its formula.

+### Operators and Functions You Can Use When Writing Formulas:
-- **Operatörler:** +, -, *, /, (, )
+- **Operators:** +, -, *, /, (, )
-- **Fonksiyonlar:** abs, max, min, sqrt, pow (üs alma)
+- **Functions:** abs, max, min, sqrt, pow (exponentiation)

-### Formül Yazarken Kullanabileceğiniz Değişkenler:
+### Variables You Can Use When Writing Formulas:
 - UV_360nm (ch1)
 - Blue_450nm (ch2)
 - IR_850nm (ch3)
 - IR_940nm (ch4)

-### Formül Yazarken Kullanabileceğiniz Birimler:
+### Units You Can Use When Writing Formulas:
-- mV, Prime_İndex, mol/L, Litre
+- mV, Prime_Index, mol/L, Liter

-### Örnek Formüller:
+### Example Formulas:
-- `ch1 + ch2 + ch3` → UV, Blue ve IR850 sensörlerinin toplamı (üç dalga boyunun birleşik ölçümü)
+- `ch1 + ch2 + ch3` → Sum of UV, Blue and IR850 sensors (combined measurement of three wavelengths)
-- `ch1 * 2.5 + ch2 * 1.8` → UV sensörünün 2.5 katı + Blue sensörünün 1.8 katı (ağırlıklı toplam)
+- `ch1 * 2.5 + ch2 * 1.8` → 2.5 times UV sensor + 1.8 times Blue sensor (weighted sum)
-- `(ch1 + ch2) / 2` → UV ve Blue sensörlerinin ortalaması (görünür spektrum ortalaması)
+- `(ch1 + ch2) / 2` → Average of UV and Blue sensors (visible spectrum average)
-- `ch1 - ch2` → UV ile Blue sensör arasındaki fark (spektral kontrast)
+- `ch1 - ch2` → Difference between UV and Blue sensor (spectral contrast)
-- `abs(ch1 - ch3)` → UV ile IR850 arasındaki mutlak fark (dalga boyu karşılaştırması)
+- `abs(ch1 - ch3)` → Absolute difference between UV and IR850 (wavelength comparison)
-- `max(ch1, ch2, ch3, ch4)` → Tüm sensörler arasından en yüksek değer (maksimum sinyal)
+- `max(ch1, ch2, ch3, ch4)` → Highest value among all sensors (maximum signal)
-- `sqrt(ch1 * ch1 + ch2 * ch2)` → UV ve Blue sensörlerinin geometrik büyüklüğü (vektör uzunluğu)(çıktı değerinin karekökünü alır)
+- `sqrt(ch1 * ch1 + ch2 * ch2)` → Geometric magnitude of UV and Blue sensors (vector length)(takes square root of output value)
-- `pow(ch1, 2)` → UV sensörünün karesi (sinyal güçlendirme, 3mV → 9)
+- `pow(ch1, 2)` → Square of UV sensor (signal amplification, 3mV → 9)
-- `ch1 * 0.85 + ch2 * 1.15 - 0.05` → Kalibrasyonlu ağırlıklı toplam (offset düzeltmeli)
+- `ch1 * 0.85 + ch2 * 1.15 - 0.05` → Calibrated weighted sum (with offset correction)

-### Live Modu:
+### Live Mode:
-Formül yazarken formülün sonucunu canlı olarak gösterir. Üretilen formülün çıktısının alınması için hem verinin ekran üzerinden çift tıklanarak seçili hale getirilmesi hem de live modun açılması gerekmektedir.
-Bu işlemin yapılmasının sebebi işlemci yükünü azaltarak kapasitesi düşük bilgisayarlarda performans sağlamaktır.
+Shows the result of the formula live while writing the formula.
+For the output of the generated formula to be obtained, both the data must be selected by double-clicking on the screen and live mode must be turned on.
+The reason for doing this process is to reduce processor load and provide performance on low-capacity computers.

-### Kontroller:
+### Controls:
-Bu program ile yapılan başka bir denklemi içeriye aktarma ya da halihazırda var olan denklemi dışarıya aktarma işlemi.
-Bu uygulamanın olduğu başka programlarda kullanmak için.
+Importing another equation made with this program or exporting an existing equation.
+For use in other programs where this application exists.

 ## Data Recording:

-Panelin amacı seçilen süre kadar (varsayılan olarak 15 saniye) 4 sensör için veri kaydı yapmaktır.

-Bu veriler raw_data ve cal_data olarak incelenir.
-Eğer eşik %10'dan fazla ya da %10'dan az ya da bu iki değerin arasındaysa buna göre bir pop-up şeklinde çıktı verir.

-Hangi çıktının verilmesi isteniyorsa bu yazılar `config` klasörünün içinde bulunan `status_messages.json` dosyası ile düzenlenir.
+The purpose of the panel is to record data for 4 sensors for the selected duration (15 seconds by default).

+This data is examined as raw_data and cal_data.
+If the threshold is more than 10% or less than 10% or between these two values, it gives an output in the form of a pop-up accordingly.

+Which output is desired to be given, these texts are edited with the `status_messages.json` file located in the `config` folder.

-### Düzenlenme Şekli:
+### Editing Method:
-- `sensor_order` kısmında yazdığı gibi 4 adet sensörün adının yazıldığı sırada durumlar yazılır.
-- ":" işareti kullanımının ardından çift tırnak içine yazılan mesaj, istenilen durum elde edildiği zaman gösterilir.
+- In the `sensor_order` section, as written, the states are written in the order in which the names of 4 sensors are written.
+- After using the ":" sign, the message written in double quotes is shown when the desired state is achieved.

-### Karşılaştırma:
+### Comparison:
-Karşılaştırma için yapılması gereken comparison kısmında iki adet istenilen veri seçilir ve "Compare Selected Records" tuşuna basılır.
-Ardından karşılaştırma işlemi gerçekleştirilmiş olur.
+For comparison, two desired data are selected in the comparison section and the "Compare Selected Records" button is pressed.
+Then the comparison process is performed.

 ## About

-About ekranı geliştirici olan İbrahim ÜNAL hakkında hem mail adresi hem de geliştirme motivasyonu hakkında bilgi verir.
-Uygulama özellikleri hakkında da kısa bir bilgilendirme manifestosu şeklindedir.
+The About screen provides information about the developer İbrahim ÜNAL, including both his email address and development motivation.
+It is also in the form of a short informational manifesto about application features.

-## LED İsimlerini Değiştirme:
+## Changing LED Names:

-Ana sayfada bulunan `app_settings.json` dosyasında bulunan `led_names` kısmından isim değişikliği yapılabilir durumdadır.

-":" işaretinden sonra gelen kısma (tırnak işaretinin içi için geçerli bu durum) verilen isim, uygulamanın yeniden başlatılması ile uygulanacaktır.
+Name changes can be made from the `led_names` section in the `app_settings.json` file located on the main page.

+The name given to the part that comes after the ":" sign (this applies to the inside of the quotation mark) will be applied when the application is restarted.